pmd/pmd/docs/pages/pmd/devdocs/metrics_howto.md

 method declaration), and type declaration nodes (class, interface, enum, and annotation declarations).
 A metric object in the framework can only handle either types or operations, but not both.

-The framework provides a library of already implemented metrics.
+PMD ships with a library of already implemented metrics.
 These metrics are referenced by `MetricKey` objects, which are listed in two public enums: `JavaClassMetricKey` and `JavaOperationMetricKey`.
 Metric keys wrap a metric, and know which type of node their metric can be computed on.
 That way, you cannot compute an operation metric on a class declaration node.
 Metrics that can be computed on operation and type declarations (e.g. NCSS) have one metric key in